HOA Contractor Selection Guide - How to Hire the Right Contractor

 Selecting the right contractors for remodeling and repairs is among the most important decisions homeowners associations make.
 Done right, their communities budget for needed replacements, settle insurance claims effectively, boost property values and keep individual members happy.
 Done wrong, it can lead to chaos, liability and financial losses.

 Multiple stakeholders make multi-family community contracting inherently more challenging.
 To succeed, the contractor must meet the needs of the community manager, the association board and the general membership.
-Meanwhile, sheer project size and scope require deft coordination and communication throughout the process.
+Meanwhile, sheer project size and scope require detailed coordination and communication throughout the process.

 Start with a written selection process